EngAlaaKamal/linux/README.md

 # 21. Attempt to remove gnuplot sudo yum remove gnuplot
 >> sudo yum remove gnuplot
-# 21. Attempt to remove gunplot-common
+# 22. Attempt to remove gunplot-common
 >> sudo yum remove gunplot-common
-# 22. List all installed packages
+# 23. List all installed packages
 >> yum list installed
-# 23. View files in the initscripts package
+# 24. View files in the initscripts package
 >> rpm -ql initscripts
-# 24. Get general information about the bash rpm
+# 25. Get general information about the bash rpm
 >> rpm -qi bash
-# 25. Check if files from the pam package have changed since installation
+# 26. Check if files from the pam package have changed since installation
 >> rpm -V pam
-# 26. Find installed packages with "gnome" in their names
+# 27. Find installed packages with "gnome" in their names
 >> yum list installed | grep gnome
-# 27. Install any uninstalled package from RH Enterprise Linux CDs
+# 28. Install any uninstalled package from RH Enterprise Linux CDs
->> sudo yum install package
-# 28. Search for Photoshop-like software, excluding Gimp
+# 29. Search for Photoshop-like software, excluding Gimp
 >> yum search photoshop
-29. Create the file /etc/yum.repos.d/cdrom.repo with appropriate content for installing from the Red Hat ISO.
+# 29. Create the file /etc/yum.repos.d/cdrom.repo with appropriate content for installing from the Red Hat ISO.
-# 30. Try to install any package from the new repository with
+# 30. Try to install any package from the new repository
->> sudo yum install package. ---> using the repository you set up in the previous step.
+>> sudo yum install git

-30. Try to install any package from the new repository with `sudo yum install <package-name>` using the repository you set up in the previous step.
+#### ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------###
+# admin2 lab2"

+ User
+# 1. Using the useradd command, add accounts for the following users in your system: user1, user2, user3, user4, user5, user6 and user7.
+Remember to give each user a password.
+sudo useradd user1
+sudo passwd user1
+sudo useradd user2
+sudo passwd user2
+sudo useradd user3
+sudo passwd user3
+# 2. Using the groupadd command, add the following groups to your system.
+Group			GID
+sales			10000
+hr			10001
+web			10002
+sudo groupadd -g 10000 sales
+sudo groupadd -g 10001 hr
+sudo groupadd -g 10002 web

+# 3. Using the usermod command to add user1 and user2 to the sales secondary group, user3 and user4 to the hr secondary group.
+User5 and user6 to web secondary group.
+And add user7 to all secondary groups
+sudo usermod -aG sales user1 user2 user7
+sudo usermod -aG hr user3 user4 user7
+sudo usermod -aG web user5 user6 user7

+# 4. Login as each user and use id command to verify that they are in the appropriate groups.
+How else might you verify this information?
+id user1
+groubs user1

+# 5. Create a directory called /depts with a sales, hr, and web directory within the /depts directory.
+# Create the /depts directory
+sudo mkdir /depts
+sudo mkdir /depts/sales
+sudo mkdir /depts/hr
+sudo mkdir /depts/web
+ls /depts

+# 6. Using the chgrp command, set the group ownership of each directory to the group with the matching name

+sudo chgrp sales /depts/sales
+sudo chgrp hr /depts/hr
+sudo chgrp web /depts/web

+# 7. Set the permissions on the /depts directory to 755, and each subdirectory to 770

+sudo chmod 755 /depts
+sudo chmod 770 /depts/sales
+sudo chmod 770 /depts/hr
+sudo chmod 770 /depts/web

+# 8. Set the set-gid bit on each departmental directory

+sudo chmod g+s /depts/sales
+sudo chmod g+s /depts/hr
+sudo chmod g+s /depts/web

+# 9. Use the su command to switch to the user2 account and attempt the following commands:
+# touch /depts/sales/user2.txt
+# touch /depts/hr/ user2.txt
+# touch /depts/web/ user2.txt

+su user2
+touch /depts/sales/user2.txt
+touch /depts/hr/user2.txt
+touch /depts/web/user2.txt

+# 10. Configure sudoers file to allow user3 and user4 to use /bin/mount and /bin/umount commands, while allowing user5 only to use fdisk command.
+sudo visudo
+user3 ALL=(ALL) /bin/mount, /bin/umount
+user4 ALL=(ALL) /bin/mount, /bin/umount
+user5 ALL=(ALL) /sbin/fdisk

+# 11. Login by user3 and try to unmount /boot.
+sudo /bin/umount /boot

+# 12. Login by user4 and remount /boot.
+Also try to view the partition table using fdisk.
+sudo /bin/mount /boot
+sudo fdisk -l
+user4 ALL=(ALL) /sbin/fdisk

+# 13. Create a directory with permissions rwxrwx---, grant a second group (sales) r-x permissions
+mkdir testt
+chmod 770 testt
+sudo usermod -aG testt
+chmod g=rx testt

+# 14.	 create a file on that directory and grant read and write to a second group (sales)

+ sudo groupadd sales
+ chmod g+r-x testt
+touch testt/file.txt
+chmod g+rw testt/file.txt

+# 15.	set the the owning group as the owning group of any newly created file in that directory.
+chmod g+s testt
+touch testt/file.txt

+# 16. Grand your colleagues a collective directory called /opt/research, where they can store generated research results.
+Only members of group profs and grads should be able to create new files in the directory, and new file should have the following properties:
+•	the directory should be owned by root
+•	new files should be group owned by group grads
+•	group profs should automatically have read/write access to new files
+•	group interns should automatically have read only access to new files
+•	other users should not be able to access the directory and its contents at all.

+sudo mkdir /opt/research
+sudo chown root:root /opt/research
+sudo chmod 2770 /opt/research
+sudo groupadd profs
+sudo groupadd grads
+sudo groupadd interns
+sudo chown :grads /opt/research sudo chmod g+rw /opt/research
+sudo chmod g+r /opt/research
+sudo chmod o-rwx /opt/research

+# 17. Change your default SELinux mode to permissive and reboot.
+sudo vi /etc/selinux/config
+SELINUX=enforcing
+SELINUX=permissive
+sudo reboot

+# 18. After reboot, verify the system is in permissive mode.
+sestatus

+# 19. Change the default SELinux mode to enforcing.
+sudo vi /etc/selinux/config
+SELINUX=permissive
+SELINUX= enforcing
+sudo reboot

+# 20. Change the current SELinux mode to enforcing.
+sudo setenforce 1

+# 21. Copy /etc/resolv.conf file to root's home directory.
+sudo cp /etc/resolv.conf /root/

+# 22. Observe the SELinux context of the intial /etc/resolv.conf
+ls -Z /etc/resolv.conf

+# 23. Move resolv.conf from root's home directory to /etc/resolv.conf
+sudo mv /root/resolv.conf /etc/

+# 24. Observe the SELinux of the newly copied /etc/resolv.conf
+ls -Z /etc/resolv.conf

+# 25. Restore the SELinux context of the newly positioned /etc/resolv.conf
+sudo restorecon /etc/resolv.conf

+# 26. Observe the SELinux context of the restored /etc/resolv.conf
+ls -Z /etc/resolv.conf

+# 27. Configure OpenSSH to allow pulic key-based login credentials
+ssh-keygen -t rsa -b 2048
+ssh-copy-id alaa@hostname
+sudo vi /etc/ssh/sshd_config
+PubkeyAuthentication yes
+AuthorizedKeysFile  .ssh/authorized_keys
+PasswordAuthentication no
+sudo systemctl restart ssh
+ssh alaa@hostname

+# 28. Create an SSH key-pair
+ssh-keygen -t rsa -b 2048

+# 30. Configure SSH to prevent root logins.
+sudo nano /etc/ssh/sshd_config
+PermitRootLogin no
+sudo systemctl restart ssh

+# 31. Configure logrotate default setting to compress log files when they are rotated
+sudo nano /etc/logrotate.conf